FlxVctr/RADICES/README.md

 # RADICES

+This software prototype creates a sample of core accounts in a language-based Twitter follow network.

-This is the project repository for a Twitter follow network sampling experiment described in this talk: https://youtu.be/qsnGTl8d3qU?t=21823.
+It was developed first for a Twitter follow network sampling experiment described in this talk: https://youtu.be/qsnGTl8d3qU?t=21823.
 A journal article describing the method and its results in detail is currently undergoing peer review.
 Until then you can [cite the software itself](https://doi.org/10.6084/m9.figshare.8864777).
 A preprint is available here: https://arxiv.org/abs/1908.07788

 (**PLEASE NOTE:** The language specification is not working as it did for our paper due to changes in the Twitter API.
 Now it uses the language of the last tweet by a user as determined by Twitter instead of the interface language.
 This might lead to less accurate results.)

-In short: This software prototype creates a sample of (mostly) core accounts in a language-based Twittersphere as described there.

 Please feel free to open an issue or comment if you have any questions.